Mexican beach resort tries to lure tourists back in the midst of the pandemic

 But the welcome sign is still out.

-“There are some residents who say, ‘Why put my family’s life in danger by inviting more visitors, restarting more flights?,’ ” said Luis Humberto Araiza López, tourism minister of Baja California Sur.
+“There are some residents who say, ‘Why put my family’s life in danger by inviting more visitors, restarting more flights?’ ” said Luis Humberto Araiza López, tourism minister of Baja California Sur.
 “It’s a delicate line between trying to support public health and economic growth.”

 It’s a challenge at tourist spots across Mexico.

-In Cancún, the largest tourist destination in Latin America, the collapse of the tourism sector — along with other pillars have the economy — has led to concerns of a rise in extreme poverty and malnutrition.
+In Cancún, the largest tourist destination in Latin America, the collapse of the tourism sector — along with other pillars of the economy — has led to concerns of a rise in extreme poverty and malnutrition.
 Last month, the United Nations said the economic collapse in Mexico could “compromise the health and nutrition of children.”
 Formal unemployment in the state of Quintana Roo, home to Cancún, has increased by 23 percent since the pandemic began.
 Experts say that number would be far higher if the informal sector were included.

 As U.S.-China rift grows, Mexico tries to lure American businesses to move operations closer to home